shrinehub-keeper/asdo/CONFIGURING.md

 only covers what `asdo` adds.

-*This document is Copyright (c) 2026 asdo contributors, licensed under the GNU General Public License v2 (or later) — see `LICENSE.GPLv2`.
+*This document is Copyright (c) 2026 asdo contributors, licensed under the GNU General Public License v2 only — see `LICENSE.GPLv2`.
 The underlying OpenDoas project it documents remains ISC-licensed — see `LICENSE`.*